GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 description: "Spreadsheet to track the AppDev Deployer"
 ---

-The App-Dev team maintains a rotation for engineers who deploy the app.
+The AppDev team maintains a rotation for engineers who deploy the app.
 Each week a new engineer is assigned from the rotation.

 The rotation spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/1nLxhwVh4EfxdmqsvdFByxTk0bNSTyWGGBEXLODjlk6U/edit#gid=0).